readysetmark/WealthPulse/Readme.md

 - [ ] Include a list of account levels field on Posting?
 	- How am I actually using Account & AccountLineage in the app?
 	- Also change Account to a Subaccount list and Subaccount = String
-- [x] Review all types for consistency
-- [x] Symbol Price: Hard-coded line number to -1 -- feels like a hack

 Reports
 - [ ] Add unit tests